grunnt/grunnt.github.io/content/blog/yab-world.md

     - Simple resource gathering and building
     - Built-in profiler for debugging performance issues
     - A basic GUI inspired by [druid](https://docs.rs/druid/latest/druid) with a main menu, settings screen etc.

-# How to run

-Download a pre-built version for Windows [here](https://github.com/grunnt/yab-world/releases).
-Download the ZIP file, unpack it somewhere and run *yab-world.exe*.

 # Development